Palo Alto Networks endpoints support standard and enterprise

 useful information.
 Most MIBs use object groups to describe characteristics

-of the device using the Simple Network Management Protocol (SNMP)
+of the endpoint using the Simple Network Management Protocol (SNMP) Framework.

-Framework.
-You must load these MIBs into your SNMP manager to monitor
+You must load these MIBs into your SNMP manager to monitor the objects (endpoint

-the objects (device statistics and traps) that are defined in the
+statistics and traps) that are defined in the MIBs (for details,

 The PAN-COMMON-MIB—which is included with the enterprise MIBs—uses